-DISCUSSION AND CONCLUSION
+DISCUSSION

 The results obtained from the study showed that 262,500 stands/ha of Mucuna pruriens at a spacing of (10 cm × 50 cm) will significantly reduce the plant cover of other weeds.
 The rapid growth rate of M. pruriens (Adeniji and Awodoyin, 2022) and its canopy closure are important attributes used to inhibit the growth of other weeds (Kanatas et al., 2020).

-Application of M. pruriens as green manure especially at 262,500 and 137,500 M. pruriens stands/ha increased the fruit weight of okra from the study.
-Similar observation was reported by Ferreira et al. (2013) that the yield of Phaseolus vulgaris was enhanced by the incorporation of M. pruriens prior to flowering.
-The adoption of the legume as green manure will improve the performance of subsequent crop (Choudhury et al., 2021; Adeniji et al., 2023).
-From the study it was also observed that there was no significant increase in the growth of okra.
-This may be attributed to the slow and gradual mineralisation of nutrients from the decomposing plants.
-Zhou et al. (2022) reported that the availability of nutrients such as nitrogen is longer in green manure when compared to chemical fertilisers.
+Application of M. pruriens as green manure, especially at 262,500 and 137,500 M. pruriens stands/ha increased the fruit weight of okra from the study.
+A similar observation was reported by Ferreira et al. (2013) that the yield of Phaseolus vulgaris was enhanced by the incorporation of M. pruriens before flowering.
+The adoption of the legume as green manure will improve the performance of subsequent crops (Choudhury et al., 2021; Adeniji et al., 2023).
+From the study, it was also observed that there was no significant increase in the growth of okra.
+This may be attributed to the slow and gradual mineralization of nutrients from the decomposing plants.
+Zhou et al. (2022) reported that the availability of nutrients such as nitrogen is longer in green manure when compared to chemical fertilizers.

 From the study, the dry weight of weeds was significantly reduced by M. pruriens green manure.
 This may be linked to the release of allelochemicals during the decomposition process of incorporated plants.
 Allelochemicals from plants may have a positive or negative impact on the survival of other plants (Cheng and Cheng 2015).
 According to Ochekwu and Udensi (2015), there was a significant reduction in the yield of spear grass by aqueous extract of M. pruriens.
-Velvet bean residues also subdued the biomass of rigid ryegrass according (Travlos et al., 2018).
+Velvet bean residues also subdued the biomass of rigid ryegrass according to (Travlos et al., 2018).

 The decrease in the macro nutrients and organic matter content observed in the soil may be attributed to the nutrients and organic matter uptake by okra plants, and the slow release of nutrients in green manure (Zhou et al.,2022).